-The District has also adopted a Discrimination & Harassment Grievance Procedure, which is available on the District's website, and state that complaints will be resolved in a prompt and equitable manner; may be made verbally or in writing, and "must be filed within statutory deadlines contained in law," but does not refer to or state what those deadlines are.
-It outlines informal and formal complaint procedures, and notes that either party may terminate informal procedures at any time and pursue a remedy under SVSS' formal procedures.
+The District's Grievance Procedure states that complaints will be resolved in a prompt and equitable manner; may be made verbally or in writing, and "must be filed within statutory deadlines contained in law," but does not refer to or state what those deadlines are.
+It outlines informal and formal complaint procedures, and notes that either party may terminate informal procedures at any time and pursue a remedy under the District's formal procedures.
 Under the informal procedures, within 30 days of the filing of the complaint "or as soon as practical," written recommendations will be issued to both parties.